ketjow4/e-resume/README.md

 October 2017 - September 2023

 - Conducting research in the field of optimizing SVMs using evolutionary algorithms.
-Being a part of research team in a grant project DEEVA
+Being a part of the research team in a grant project DEEVA
 - Teaching assistant for numerous courses:
-  -  Computer Programming - those were many courses that ranged from a freshmen year and basic programming in C/C++ up to advance C++ usage of object-oriented programming, templates, STL, design patterns and C++17/20 standards.
+  -  Computer Programming - those were many courses that ranged from a freshmen year and basic programming in C/C++ up to advanced C++ usage of object-oriented programming, templates, STL, design patterns, and C++17/20 standards.
-  -  Software Engineering - conducting laboratories which focused on basics of performance analysis and use of profilers,
+  -  Software Engineering - conducting laboratories that focused on the basics of performance analysis and use of profilers,
   -  Introduction to compilers -
   -  Scientific computing -